 Not so long ago, employees worked under one roof.
 They collaborated on projects in person and when they called a client, it was from a desk phone - not a personal mobile phone that risked exposing their private information.
-Not anymore.
-All of that changed with the pandemic in 2020.

 In late 2020, 9 percent of professional jobs in North America were remote.
 According to a recent study, closer to 25 percent of professionals will be remote by the end of 2022.
 The need for organizations of all sizes to adopt a robust collaboration solution is quickly growing.

 However, some companies are finding that these tools are not all the same.
-“This software can help your team better work together from anywhere in the world.
+“They can help your team better work together from anywhere in the world.
 But sometimes they end up creating more headaches because you're having to switch back and forth between chat in one app and meetings in another and so on,” said C Spire Product Development Manager John Bergoon.

 - Private persona protection.
 Collaboration solutions can guard private information.
 For example, instead of exposing your personal cell phone number, a collaboration tool will display your business persona and number during calls and instant messages with clients, vendors, etc.